iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.2.0/report.md

 > You may want to look at power usage.
 Depending on how close I am to another phone? my phone chews through its battery.
 Sitting with my wife at home and in less than 5 hours, it ate through 45% of my battery.
 Prior to the installation of ABTraceTogether, I never used my battery up in a day; sometimes would get two days.
 It is also heating my phone up due to excessive battery usage.
 Please resolve this issue so I do not need to uninstall the app.<br> :date: __2020-06-13 22:03:04__

 > Brand new phone and totally drains my battery.
 Had to uninstall, sadly 😞<br> :date: __2020-06-09 20:04:20__

-> Just an overhyped app.
-Bluetooth always need to on.
-Drain battery faster<br> :date: __2020-06-08 00:03:11__

-> I'd like to support this app but recently it's been killing my phone's battery.
-Looking at the details it's 94% of my battery life.<br> :date: __2020-06-07 06:02:28__

-> Need a start stop button to turn off when home with out having to go to settings. , burns battery and data.<br> :date: __2020-06-06 00:35:52__

-> Kills your battery way to quickly.
-Not what i was expecting at all either was hoping for more information maybe even to show where the hot spots were for infected people.
-Fells more like a way to track where you are and what your doing.<br> :date: __2020-06-04 19:17:53__